grmkris/opensource-orchestra/gift-pyusd/README.md

 ### GiftPYUSDMulti (allocate gifts to multiple artists + mint one SBT)

 Allocate a total PYUSD amount across multiple registered artists in one transaction and mint a single receipt SBT.
-The script now accepts CLI arguments directly (no JSON config needed).
+The script accepts CLI arguments directly (no JSON config needed).

 Prerequisites:
 - `GIFT_PYUSD` is deployed and artists are registered.